Congratulations! Passing the GED® test and getting your certification can open a future filled with new opportunities!

 AFTER THE ADMISSION EXAM

 You will receive an email your admission information 1 week after your test (or before).
 Please make sure your email is working.

 If you get accepted, you will also receive information about paying for books right away.
 If we cannot accept you, please read and follow our recommendations and try again next semester.

-Classes for the fall 2018 semester start on September 11th, at 7pm sharp.
+Classes for the spring 2019 semester start on February 5th, at 7pm sharp.

 *Please join us for a special opening Mass on first day of class to pray for a very successful academic year.
 Mass is offered every Tuesday at 6:30 before class at the Chapel.